Kaxlow/food-products-analysis/README.md

 The project consists of the following steps:

-1. Retrieve data from Open Food Facts site, and stores data in SQLite Database
+1. Retrieve data from Open Food Facts site, and stores data in SQLite Database.
+Once done, open capstone.sqlite in DB Browser for SQLite.

-    Files: cap_ret.py
+    Files: cap_ret.py, capstone.sqlite

 2. Rank allergens in food products by the number of products that include them

     Files: cap_dump.py

 3. Build a word cloud visualization of places where the food products were made in.
 The bigger the word, the more common the place of manufacturing.
+Once done, open gword.htm to view visualization.

-    Files: cap_word.py
+    Files: cap_word.py, gword.js, gword.htm

     Note: This section includes a word cloud visualization template provided by the Coursera instructor whom I took my Python classes under.